allenai/openie-standalone/README.md

 **This repository is a modification of https://github.com/knowitall/openie at 9dcbf4b0a4fd088d780a3f4480ce9ce811295f30 to run on Scala 2.11.**

-This project currently has no maintainer and it contains many dependencies that would need to migrate to Scala 2.11.
+This project currently has many dependencies that would need to migrate to Scala 2.11.
 To make the migration and future maintenence easier, I copied in the dependent libraries.

   * [Common-scala](https://github.com/knowitall/common-scala)